-After notification of a deficiency, the teacher must develop an acceleration plan in collaboration with the student and parent/guardian.
+After notification of a deficiency, the teacher must develop an acceleration plan in collaboration with the student and parent/quardian.

-If a parent/guardian wishes to appeal a grade, the principal will inform the parent/guardian of the appeal process, which is as follows:

-Concern about any grade should be directed to the student's teacher first.
+If a parent/guardian wishes to appeal a grade, the principal will inform the parent/guardian of the appeal process, which is as follows: Concern about any grade should be directed to the student's teacher first.
 If the concern is not resolved, a conference with a counselor/assistant principal is scheduled.
 If it is still not resolved, a conference with the principal is scheduled.
-The Program Services Plan and grading policies for English Learners (ELs) should be followed.
-See page 15 for additional considerations and requirements.